juhp/hkgr/README.md

-  new                      setup a new project tagdist                  'git tag' version and 'cabal sdist' tarball upload                   'cabal upload' candidate tarball to Hackage publish                  Publish to Hackage ('cabal upload --publish') upload-haddock           Upload candidate documentation to Hackage publish-haddock          Publish documentation to Hackage build                    Do a local pristine build from the tarball
+  new                      setup a new project tagdist                  'git tag' version and 'cabal sdist' tarball upload                   'cabal upload' candidate tarball to Hackage publish                  git push and cabal upload --publish upload-haddock           Upload candidate documentation to Hackage publish-haddock          Publish documentation to Hackage build                    Do a local pristine build from the tarball